 The onset of the coronavirus pandemic was a big hit to businesses worldwide.
 Entrepreneurs had to learn new ways of reaching their customers and growing their businesses amid the challenges presented by the pandemic.
-For some businesses, staying afloat was impossible, and closing the shop was the only solution.
+For some companies, staying afloat was impossible, and closing the shop was the only solution.
 Sadly, the pandemic is still here, and there’s no end in sight.

 Nonetheless, if you’re in business, you can’t afford to wait until the end of the pandemic to grow your business.
 But, with the correct strategies, you can scale your business to even bigger heights despite the challenges.
 We’ve shared five effective strategies for growing your business during the pandemic to get you started on the right foot.
 So let’s get this show on the road.